Deep Ancient Roman Republican Coin Classification via Feature Fusion and Attention: Experiments

 \subsection{Quantitative Evaluation}

 Until now, Anwar~\etal~\cite{anwar2015ancient} used the largest and most diverse dataset of the reverse side images of the Roman Republican coins.
 Their algorithm uses a linear SVM on the spatial extensions of the standard bag-of-words (BoVWs) representation for image classification.
 To this end, we compare our results with the simple BoVWs representation~\cite{anwar2015ancient} and its variant with a rectangular tiling (RT)~\cite{anwar2013bag} of 2$\times$2 for empirically selected vocabulary sizes as shown in Table~\ref{tab:results}.
+Moreover, our precision is higher, which means the measurements are consistent.
+Similarly, higher recall indicates the results are relevant, returned by our network compared to competitive methods.

 Our method performs better from the classical algorithms with an improvement of \textbf{27.7\%} and \textbf{10.1\%} on BoVWs~\cite{anwar2015ancient} and RT~\cite{anwar2013bag}, respectively.
 Furthermore, to compare with the current state-of-the-art convolutional neural networks \ie VGG~\cite{simonyan2014vgg} and NasNet~\cite{zoph2018learning}, we fine-tune the networks from imageNet~\cite{deng2009imagenet} using our coins' training set.
 The improvement is on VGG~\cite{simonyan2014vgg} and NasNet~\cite{zoph2018learning} is \textbf{1.1\%} and \textbf{0.7\%}, respectively.
 The improvement on CNN is less as compared to the traditional classifiers as the CNN methods may be benefiting from the weights of ImageNet~\cite{deng2009imagenet}.